-The proposed project includes an expansion of an apartment project that had previously committed units to seniors, low income, and disabled families; however, the affordability provisions have since expired.
-As part of the proposed project, the Applicant will enter into a new Affordable Housing Regulatory Agreement in which three units will be restricted to very low-income households and eight units will be restricted to low-income households.
+The proposed 16 unit development is an expansion of an apartment project that had previously committed units to elderly, low income, and disabled families; however that provision has since expired.
+As part of the new development, three units will be restricted to families with very low incomes, which is supported by staff.